Crib Mattress Fit and Gaps: What Parents Want to Know

 Most parents really just want to know “Did I buy the right mattress?” and “Why does it look like there’s space around it?”
 When you see a gap between the mattress and the crib rails, it can feel surprising, especially in a brand-new, standard-size baby crib.

-If you want a broader overview of how crib mattresses are sized, labeled, and designed to fit standard cribs, this crib mattress guide explains the basics before you zoom in on gaps and spacing.
+If you want a broader overview before focusing on gaps and spacing, this crib mattress guide explains how crib mattresses are sized, labeled, and made to fit standard cribs.

 Quick fit check